codywill/ml-sandbox/README.md

 # ml-sandbox
-Python scripts to apply concepts learned in Machine Learning by Tom Mitchell
+Personal repository for storing code associated with readings in Machine Learning by Tom Mitchell and Hands-On Machine Learning by Aurelien Geron.